Arzimus/Fintrack/README.md

 <h3>Key features</h3>

--🔁 Changeable Chart Types: Visualize your financial data with various chart options.
+🔁 Changeable Chart Types: Visualize your financial data with various chart options.

--🗓 Account and Date Filters: Easily filter transactions by account and date to view specific data.
+🗓 Account and Date Filters: Easily filter transactions by account and date to view specific data.

--💹 Detailed Transactions Table: Access a comprehensive table of all your transactions.
+💹 Detailed Transactions Table: Access a comprehensive table of all your transactions.

-  Transaction Management
+  Transaction Management:

--➕ Form to Add Transactions: Quickly add new transactions with an intuitive form.
+➕ Form to Add Transactions: Quickly add new transactions with an intuitive form.

--🧩 Customizable Select Components: Personalize your transaction categories and accounts.
+🧩 Customizable Select Components: Personalize your transaction categories and accounts.

--💵 Income and Expense Toggle: Switch between income and expense views for better insights.
+💵 Income and Expense Toggle: Switch between income and expense views for better insights.

--🔄 CSV Transaction Imports: Import your transactions effortlessly using CSV files.
+🔄 CSV Transaction Imports: Import your transactions effortlessly using CSV files.

--🔥 API via Hono.js: Robust API integration for seamless data management.
+🔥 API via Hono.js: Robust API integration for seamless data management.

--🪝 State Management via Tanstack React Query: Efficient state management for a smooth user experience.
+🪝 State Management via Tanstack React Query: Efficient state management for a smooth user experience.

--🗑 Bulk Delete and Search in Transactions: Easily search and manage multiple transactions at once.
+🗑 Bulk Delete and Search in Transactions: Easily search and manage multiple transactions at once.

-User and Account Management
+User and Account Management:

--⚙️ Bank Disconnection and Subscription Management: Manage your bank connections and subscriptions with ease.
+⚙️ Bank Disconnection and Subscription Management: Manage your bank connections and subscriptions with ease.

--👤 User Settings Customization: Customize user settings to fit your personal preferences.
+👤 User Settings Customization: Customize user settings to fit your personal preferences.

-Technology Stack
+Technology Stack:

--🌐 Built with Next.js 14: Leveraging the latest features and capabilities of Next.js.
+🌐 Built with Next.js 14: Leveraging the latest features and capabilities of Next.js.

--🎨 Styled with TailwindCSS and Shadcn UI: Elegant and responsive design with TailwindCSS and Shadcn UI.
+🎨 Styled with TailwindCSS and Shadcn UI: Elegant and responsive design with TailwindCSS and Shadcn UI.

--💾 PostgreSQL & Drizzle ORM: Reliable and efficient data storage with PostgreSQL and Drizzle ORM.
+💾 PostgreSQL & Drizzle ORM: Reliable and efficient data storage with PostgreSQL and Drizzle ORM.